 Sloane screeches across the pool deck and stops at the doorway, “Starved mom, wow, smells great, what’s on?”

-“Pulled pork, and a long hot shower for you, you are insanely filthy.”
+“Pulled beef, and a long hot shower for you, you are insanely filthy.”

 “Cassie and I took a run up the hill, can’t ride the bikes.
 It’s not freezing, but the rain is cold, it felt tingly.”